ScienceOfComputerProgramming/SCICO-D-22-00263/documentation/recreate_results.md

 In the rest of the document:

-1. If you are using Virtual Machine (VM) to recreate the results: `my/location/` refers too `/home/admin/`
+1. If you are using Virtual Machine (VM) to recreate the results: `my/location/` refers to `/home/admin/` in the rest of the document.
 2. If you have set up `MoULDyS` from scratch, `my/location/` refers to the location where `MoULDyS` has been set-up.

 ## Anesthesia